sazquatch17/motortowndedi/README.md

 # SteamCMD in Docker optimized for Unraid
 This Docker will download and install SteamCMD and the according game that is pulled via specifying the Tag.

-**Please see the different Tags/Branches which games are available.**

 ## Example Env params for CS:Source
 | Name | Value | Example |
 | --- | --- | --- |